wp-plugins/fade-in-fade-out-post-title/readme.txt

 = 4.0 =
 Reset Query issue has been fixed.
-Tested UpTo 3.3
+Tested up to 3.3

 = 5.0 =
-Tested upto 3.4
+Tested up to 3.4

 = 6.0 =
 Tested upto 3.4.1